 Deception Pass State Park History

 When Washington gained statehood in 1889, the area that's known today as Deception Pass State Park was military-managed land.
-The military sold around 1,800 acres of the land to the state of Washington in 1922, and it was established as a state park.
+The military sold around 1,800 acres of land to the state of Washington in 1922, and it was established as a state park.

 Whidbey Island and Fidalgo Island were connected via the bridge in 1934 and over the next year, hundreds of visitors flooded into the park.
 Today, as the most popular state park in Washington State, the bridge sees thousands of cars a day.
 The park continues to expand to this day and includes large areas of saltwater and freshwater shorelines, old-growth forests, and more.